R.E. and Worship

 Prayer is an important part of our school life.
 In addition to our daily prayers at the beginning and end of the day, children have the opportunity to initiate, compose and share their own prayers, responding to current affairs and global disasters.
 Through regular silent prayer, children experience a close and personal relationship with God.

 In Year 5, children are invited to become part of our Ministry Team.
-This role promotes leadership skills through preparing Assemblies, Masses and also prayer sessions in our reflective garden ‘The Courtyard’.
-Members of the Ministry team attend Chaplaincy Team Meetings to give their views and ideas.
+This role promotes leadership skills through preparing Assemblies, Masses, Rosary and Stations of the Cross.

 Children in Year 3 who are Baptised Catholics are prepared by the parish for the sacraments of Reconciliation and First Holy Communion.